If you’re looking for a trainer, the shirtless selfie is a sure sign that the individual in question should be avoided.

-In a totally different way, my first Vinyasa yoga instructor was an exceptionally beautiful woman and I’m sure that her physicality contributed something to her ability to teach through demonstration.
-There was a symmetry and a logic that was spelt out through her lines and proportions as she held postures and transitioned through their series.
+In a totally different way, my first Vinyasa yoga instructor was an exceptionally beautiful woman and I’m sure that contributed something to her ability to teach through demonstration.
+There was a symmetry and a logic that was spelled out as she held postures and transitioned through their series.

 When travelling through Turkey, I saw a series of old Koran in a museum in Istanbul.
 The pages were decorated with calligraphy and around the figure, patterns were plotted through fields of lines.

 Arab civilisation was known, among other things, for its advances in mathematics.
-Often, Arab runes were decorated with complex fields of lines demonstrating their presence in space.
+Often, Arab letters were decorated with complex fields of lines demonstrating their presence in space.

 I believe that when you see a body moving through a sequence, hitting one posture after the next, it’s like watching one of those figures moving through a matrix.
-You can see, or possibly it’s more a matter of feel, the lines that map those coordinates resonate like the strings of a musical instrument.
+You can see, or possibly it’s more a matter of feel, the lines that map their coordinates resonating like the strings of a musical instrument.

-It’s very easy to look at both these examples and see a given activity as the process of acquiring something you didn’t have before.
+It’s very easy to look at both the examples of the boxer and the yogi and see a each activity as the process of acquiring something you didn’t have before.
 In fact, ‘skill acquisition’ is the formal term.

 In actuality, it’s about winnowing down all the potential neural pathways to use the one most suitable for ‘perfect’ execution.
 Fumbling in the dark for that strand of perfect execution and learning to repeat it by feel is the true definition of the process.

-Training is the practise of focused, deliberate evolution.
+Training is the practice of focused, deliberate evolution.
 A good teacher is the embodiment of that goal.